Rider Pt. 2: Track listing

-Chart performance
+Charts

 In popular culture

 Rider Pt.
 2 was used as the entrance song for Pete Sell at UFC 96.

 Alternate versions

 The official remix of the single is called "Así Soy (Rider Pt.
 2 Official Remix)", and it features the reggaeton duo Wisin & Yandel.
 It was released in June 2008.
 G-Unit made a surprise appearance and performed the remix with Wisin & Yandel at Solid Fest in Caracas, Venezuela on January 31, 2009.

 Rider Pt.
 2 is the second part of the Rider songs.
 The first part is known as Rider 4 Real.
 The track includes different lyrics and a different beat.
 The track first appeared on the Return of the Body Snatchers mixtape by G-Unit.
 A music video was made of Rider 4 Real.

 "Rider Freestyle" is a version recorded by rapper KRS-One in 2008.

 Another remix has the same beat as "Rider Pt.
 2" and includes excerpts of G-Unit's verses from "Pt.
 2" but also features rappers Papoose and Lil' Kim.